We all know that we should be meditating. Science has proven that meditations help to re-engage our prefrontal cortex and bring more happiness.

 When and How Long Should I Meditate?

 There are no specific restrictions when it comes to the meditation duration.
-But if you need to enter a deeper consciousness and regain control of your mind, you will need at least 5 minutes to do so.
+But if you need to enter a deeper consciousness and regain control of your mind, start with 5 minutes per day and extend as you progress.

 Avoid meditating after meals.